ShadowPhone vs GeeLark

 Can I use GeeLark for Instagram specifically?

 Yes, GeeLark includes Instagram automation templates for follow, unfollow, like, comment, DM, story viewing, and content posting.
 However, these are multi-platform templates adapted for Instagram, not Instagram-specialized automation.
-ShadowPhone's 57+ modules are built exclusively for Instagram and cover deeper functionality like Reels engagement timing, hashtag rotation, follower quality scoring, and cross-account fleet coordination that GeeLark does not offer.
+ShadowPhone's registered modules are built exclusively for Instagram and cover deeper functionality like Reels engagement timing, hashtag rotation, follower quality scoring, and cross-account fleet coordination that GeeLark does not offer.

 Does ShadowPhone work on platforms other than Instagram?